Hand, foot and mouth disease animation

 Medicine

-There is no specific treatment for hand, foot and mouth disease.
+There is no specific medicine to treat hand, foot and mouth disease.

 If your child with hand, foot and mouth disease is miserable, you can give them paracetamol.
 Follow the dosage instructions on the bottle.
 It is dangerous to give more than the recommended dose.
 Never give your child aspirin.
 This may increase the risk of Reye syndrome - a rare and serious illness.